HMS London (69): Interwar career and rebuild

 The gun crew of a .5-inch four barrelled Vickers gun at their quarter on board HMS London.
 Note the long belts of ammunition hanging off the two men.

 London was laid down at Portsmouth Dockyard on 23 February 1926, and later launched on 14 September 1927 and commissioned on 31 January 1929.
 London served with the 1st Cruiser Squadron until March 1939, and was the flagship of Admiral Max Horton during his time in command of 1st Cruisers.
 Her flag captain during this time was Henry Harwood.

 From 1936, she was the flagship of Vice-Admiral Charles Kennedy-Purvis (later Sir Charles) and on 1 September 1937, she and her sister ship Sussex made a week-long goodwill visit to Venice, mooring opposite the Doges Palace.
 London and her sister ship Shropshire facilitated the evacuation of thousands of civilians from Barcelona during the Spanish Civil War.
 From March 1939, she was under reconstruction at the Chatham Dockyard, and was much altered in appearance.
 Replacement of her machinery was considered, but later abandoned.

 She was given a new superstructure above the main deck and in many ways resembled a light cruiser.
 Her single 4-inch gun mounts were changed to twin mounts, and several 20mm AA guns and radar were added.

-In addition, she was fitted with a 3½-inch cemented armoured belt, 8 feet deep down from the main armoured deck which covered the machinery spaces.
+She was fitted with a 3½-inch cemented armoured belt, 8 feet deep down from the main armoured deck which covered the machinery spaces.
 The reconstruction work was finally finished in March 1941.
 The refit was planned to be implemented to other ships of the County class, but due to wartime pressures no other ships were reconstructed.